rakeshpaal/SynergyMesh/core/advisory-database/README.md

     staleLabel: 'Stale',
     exemptLabels: ['Keep', 'Priority'],
     staleMessage: 'This PR has been marked as stale...',
-    closeMessage: 'This PR has been closed due to inactivity.', },
+    closeMessage: 'This PR has been closed due to inactivity.'
+  }
 });

 // Check if a PR is stale